keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ### Contract Structure and Security
 As the DAO bot contract is meant to be used by many people, security is a high priority.
 In order to limit the amount of potential exploits, the contract will be simplistic and linear, with only one point of entry for incoming function calls.

-This can be seen in the skeleton code, with `new_auto_registration` being the only public method, aside from the view method `view_keypom_contract`.
+This can be seen in the skeleton code, with `new_auto_registration` being the only public method, aside from the view method `view_keypom_contract`.Everything else needed to perform its designed task is blocked off with the `#[private]` tag.

 ---

 ## Verification of Function Call and Arguments
 Validating the function call and arguments that are received is a crucial step in developing contracts to interface with Keypom.
-This ensures the legitamacy of the incoming function calls and significantly reduces the likelyhood of your contract being taken advantage of.
+This ensures the legitimacy of the incoming function calls and significantly reduces the likelyhood of your contract being taken advantage of.

 To validate that the function call came from Keypom, a quick check on the predecessor `accountId` can be done.
-This should be equal to the latest version of the Keypom, in this case V2, stored in the state variable [`keypom_contract`](./daobot.md#view-functions-and-configuration).
+This should be equal to the latest version of the Keypom, in this case V2.
+This is stored in the state variable [`keypom_contract`](./daobot.md#view-functions-and-configuration) so that it can be updated in the future.

-In order to ensure that account claiming the FC key is the user being auto-registered into the DAO, you can check the `keypom_args`.
+In order to ensure that the account claiming the FC key is the user being auto-registered into the DAO, you can check the `keypom_args`.
 Recall from the last section, the claiming account's `accountId` was being injected by setting `accountIdField` to `proposal.kind.AddMemberToRole.member_id`.
 You can leverage this by checking if the received `keypom_args` reflect this.

 All this will be placed in the first and only point of entry into the contract, the `new_auto_registration` method, and will immidiately fail if any of the requirements are not met.
 Putting these two together, the resultant checks can be seen below: